yonatanaftali/GEAP-2023-BGU-Final-Project/README.md

    mutation steps for a number of generations, until the optimal or near-optimal solution is found.

-8. **Termination:** The algorithm stops when a termination criterion is met.
-This can be a certain number ofz generations, or when a suggested solution path reaches a certain level of fitness.
+8. **Termination:** The algorithm stops when a termination criterion is met, after a certain number of generations.
+If we'd only look for a solution, and not the shortest solution, we could add an early termination checker to terminate when reaching the optimal fitness - 0.

 9. **Output:** The final output is the path that has the lowest fitness score and is considered to be the optimal or